Volunteer for the James River

 Our RiverRats program, now with over 200 volunteers, involves extensive training.
 RiverRats carry out at least three river patrols and one community action project per year.
 Action projects range from simply attending James River Association outreach events to tagging and tracking Atlantic Sturgeon with VCU researchers!

-Volunteers undergo training and follow our rigorous sampling protocol to upload river data (e.g., bacteria levels and turbidity) directly to our James River Watch website, which provides users with nearly real-time citizen-sourced data on river conditions from Memorial Day to Labor Day each year.
+Become a guardian of river health by joining our water quality monitoring team!
+Volunteers undergo training and follow a rigorous sampling protocol to upload vital data like bacteria levels and turbidity.
+This information powers our James River Watch website, providing citizens with real-time river conditions from Memorial Day to Labor Day.

 Interested in helping to keep the James River and public spaces on its banks clean?
 Volunteer with one of the following organizations to clean up trash before it reaches the James River.